The following two-part, sequential pattern of gospel fundamentals is witnessed by each of the Bible’s three gospel definitions.

 Just as there are two definition-established gospel fundamentals, “God” and “believe,” with a third fundamental, “the gospel,” established by implication (of Romans 1:16), so there are two definition-established gospel patterns along with a third pattern implied by the phrase “and worship him that made heaven, and earth, and the sea, and the fountains of waters” (Revelation 14:7).

-As is discussed on the page “Third Definition of the Gospel,” the final phrase of Revelation 14′s gospel explanation is a glorified repeat of the second gospel fundamental (“believe”/”give glory to him”) just as “his judgment is come” is a glorified repeat of the first gospel fundamental (“God”/”Fear God”).
+As is discussed on the page “Third Definition,” the final phrase of Revelation 14′s gospel explanation is a glorified repeat of the second gospel fundamental (“believe”/”give glory to him”) just as “his judgment is come” is a glorified repeat of the first gospel fundamental (“God”/”Fear God”).
 All this amounts to the unestablished (by definitions) implication that a third gospel pattern exists.

 1) “God”/”Fear God” 2) “believe”/”give glory to him” 1) “God”/”Fear God” 2) “believe”/”give glory to him” 1) “God”/”Fear God” 2) “believe”/”give glory to him” 1) “God”/”Fear God” 2) “believe”/”give glory to him”… (repeating forever)